pingcap/docs/download-ecosystem-tools.md

 ---
 title: Download
-summary: Download the most officially maintained versions of TiDB enterprise tools.
+summary: Download the most officially maintained versions of TiDB tools.
 aliases: ['/docs/dev/download-ecosystem-tools/','/docs/dev/reference/tools/download/']
 ---

 # Download

-This document collects the available downloads for most officially maintained versions of TiDB enterprise tools.
+This document collects the available downloads for most officially maintained versions of TiDB tools.

+## TiUP

+You can install TiUP with a single command in both Darwin and Linux operating systems.
+For more information, see [Install TiUP](/tiup-overview.md#install-tiup).

+## TiDB Operator

+TiDB Operator runs in Kubernetes.
+After deploying the Kubernetes cluster, you can choose to deploy TiDB Operator either online or offline.
+For more information, see [Deploying TiDB Operator on Kubernetes](https://docs.pingcap.com/tidb-in-kubernetes/).

 ## TiDB Binlog